 Frequently Asked Questions

 While IP passthrough terminates traffic at the gateway, the bridge mode does not have this effect.
-For the ISPs to connect to the gateway, you should use the pass-through mode instead of bridge mode.
+For the ISPs to connect to the gateway, you should use the pass-through mode instead.

-Meshing works in a similar manner as bridging by connecting to an access point wirelessly.
+Mesh WiFi works similarly to bridging by connecting to an access point wirelessly.
 However, unlike bridging, the mesh mode allows clients and devices to communicate with the access point, making it a more versatile solution.
 As a result, all of these functionalities can be achieved using a single access point.

-When connecting two routers using a bridge mode, ensure the firmware of both is updated to the latest version.
+When connecting two routers using this mode, ensure the firmware of both is updated to the latest version.
 Xfinity regularly releases updates that fix known issues and bugs to eliminate your “no internet problem.”